EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 . think we want to be sexual, and rush ahead

 . want to sweep others up in our crush.
-Whoever we're talking to feels the rush of the energy, and their involvement amplifies and validates our own.
-Together we concoct ideas for the future that, most likely, are unhelpful.
+Whoever we're talking to usually feels the rush of the energy, and their involvement amplifies and validates our own.
+Together we concoct ideas for the future that, most likely, are unhelpful

-When lots of us are together, it’s really easy to lose track:
+When lots of us are together, it’s easy to lose track:

-When boys are together and feel it, they’re adrenalized and are far more likely to do things that could be dangerous.
+When boys are together and feel the energy, they’re adrenalized and are far more likely to do things that could be dangerous.

 DOES LIKING SOMEONE EVER FEEL LIKE A RUSH?

-Do I know what the ‘rush’ feels like?
+Do I know what the rush of sexual energy feels like?
 If I do, how does it affect me?
 Do I get overly excited about someone I don’t necessarily know that well?

 Does the high make it harder for me to get to know whoever I like in a way that’s authentic?